-In addition to brief biography, we also include the article from the Farnhamian on the bomb scare incident of 1973/74.
+Below, we include John’s own potted biography from the Farnhamian (2007), along with the article from the Farnhamian on the bomb scare incident of 1973/74.

 John McLaughlin at the 400 Fete in May 1978